redwoodjs/redwoodjs-com-archive/cookbook/GoTrue_Auth.md

 export default SignoutBtn
 ```

-This will work as is but, because the user may be in a private area of your app when the Sign Out button is clicked, we should make sure we also navigate the user away from this page:
+This works as is, but, because the user may be in a private area of your app when the Sign Out button is clicked, we should make sure we also navigate the user away from this page:

 ```javascript {4,10}
 // web/src/components/SignoutBtn/SignoutBtn.js